NewAlbionInc/mana/README.txt

 		- They are then instructed where on campus they need to go to meet their student.

 	- Payment is automatic after the end of the session

+Mana is responsive on a wide range of screen sizes.

 Team members (student numbers in main document submitted to Brightspace):
 	Philippe Gagné